erudita/weewx-mqtt/README.md

 | /public_html | \<files\> | generated web pages and images |

 Port 8080 is the default port used by Interceptor.
-It will need to be exposed in some way
+It will need to be exposed in some way (NAT, direct, etc.)

+## Entrypoint.sh actions ##
+If there is no container file /data/etc/weewx.conf, the distribution configuration is copied there with some modifications, mainly location of databases and ports. syslogd is started (as weewxd gets messy without it) weewxd is started

+## weewx.conf ##
+It is expected that weewx.conf be editied to suit.